-Two-factor authentication ensures that only users with trusted devices can log on.
-To provide two-factor authentication, you configure the OTP service.
-Then, end-users scan tokens and obtain passcodes using Sophos Authenticator or any third-party authenticator.
+Multi-factor authentication ensures that only users with trusted devices can log on.
+To provide multi-factor authentication, you configure the OTP service.
+Then, end-users scan tokens and obtain passcodes using an authenticator application.

 To use two-factor authentication, you need to:

 - Turn on the OTP service and specify settings.

 - Scan tokens and obtain passcodes using an authenticator application on the client.

 First, you turn on the OTP service.
 Then, to maximize the protection this type of authentication offers, you require all users to use it.
 You also specify the features for which two-factor authentication is required.